CurlyWurly-1/12F675-Development-board/README.md

 # Other variants of this pic with the same pinout (6 GPIO pins)
 - 12F675     - internal clock of  4 MHz
 - 12F683     - Internal clock of 16 MHz
 - 12F1840    - 4K words and internal clock of 32 MHz
+- PIC12F1501 - Modern replacement with better specs - use this for new projects

 # Other places to get information
  - GettingBlinky with assmebler